1token/1token/README.md

-Hi, I am a mechanical engineer by education with professional experience as a software engineer, solutions architect, and security architect.
+Hi, I am a mechanical engineer by education with professional experience as a software engineer, solutions architect and full stack developer.

 I'm currently ✨following my dream✨ to create a useful system that people would love to use.
 You can find more information here: https://github.com/cargomail-org